The 14 Best Places to Shop for Affordable Rugs

 Do you have a go-to shop for rugs?
 Let us know in the comments below!

 Note: Prices listed are for size 5’x8′ or similar.

 West Elm knows what they’re doing in the style department, especially with their rugs.
 You’ll find a variety of contemporary, on-trend rugs, plus more traditional, vintage-inspired options that come in a range of colors and patterns.
 While they tend to fall on the pricier side, their offerings are high quality and usually made of natural materials — plus they have an entire section devoted to Fair Trade-certified rugs.
 And of course, West Elm has frequent sales that’ll bring those prices down.

-The first rug I ever bought for my first ever grown up apartment came from RugsUSA, and since then I’ve purchased three others.
-Fast shipping, great prices (they perpetually have a 70% off coupon code, though on high holidays, I’ve seen that hit 80%), it’s usually my first stop when looking for something stylish and affordable.
+The first rug I ever bought for my first-ever grown-up apartment came from Rugs USA, and since then I’ve purchased three more.
+With fast shipping and great prices (they perpetually have a 70 percent off coupon code, though for certain holidays I’ve seen the deals go as high as 80 percent), it’s usually my first stop when I’m looking for something stylish and affordable.

 I’ve purchased many furnishings and decor items (including my bedroom rug) from Joss & Main.
 The flash-sale site leans trendier than its sister site Wayfair, and you’ll likely find many of the same offerings as you would on Wayfair or Overstock — but it’s always good to compare prices and inventory.
 And of course, you’re pretty much guaranteed to find something good on sale.

 If boho (and budget-friendly) is what you seek, UO is always the go-to.
 Printed flatweave rugs will likely be the most inexpensive rugs you’ll find on the site, but they also have some nice shag and tufted varieties.
 If vintage is your style, you might be surprised to find out that Urban also has a constantly changing section for one-of-a-kind vintage rugs, too.